 Action leads to motivation, not the other way round.

 Motivation is a concept a lot of millennials do not understand.
 It’s not something you wait for it to happen.
 Motivation is something you create through decisive action.
 Many of us have it backward these days.
 A lot of millennials are so numbed out and they think what’s missing is motivation.

-What you need is clarity of your vision and massive action to back it up.
+What you need is clarity of your vision and a massive action to back it up.
+You can break your ambition into simple steps but you cannot stay idle and hope for it to happen.
 The harder you work, the more your motivation increases.
 The more your motivation increases, the more your confidence grows.
 The more your confidence grows, the more you win and transform yourself.